-Danish delivers clear and robust advice in often difficult circumstances but is unafraid to fight a difficult case when instructed to do so.
+Danish delivers clear and robust advice in often difficult circumstances.
+Equally, Danish is unafraid to fight a difficult case when instructed to do so and enjoys running a bold case against the tide when it is necessary and appropriate to do so.

 Danish represents local authorities, lay parties, and guardians in cases brought under the Children Act 1989.
-His practice of representing parties across the spectrum helps Danish provide a carefully considered approach to all cases.
-He has notable experience in cases involving non-accidental injury, sexual abuse, fabricated and induced injury, emotional and psychological abuse, mental health difficulties, alcohol and drug misuse, and domestic violence.
+His practice of representing parties across the spectrum helps Danish deliver a carefully considered approach in all situations.
+Danish has extensive experience in all issues that can arise in the context of proceedings brought un the Children Act 1989.

 Danish also has a busy practice in proceedings for financial relief under the Matrimonial Causes Act 1973 and has experience in cases dealing with cases involving assets in other jurisdictions.
 Equally, Danish enjoys a healthy practice in applications brought under the Trusts of Land and Appointment of Trustees Act 1996.
 Danish accepts instructions for written advice as well as drafting pleadings.